What do you need to bring?

 2 – Get To Know Your Wildlife

 Stashing your food in a Styrofoam cooler and storing it on top of the picnic table may seem like a good idea to you.
-But to various wild animals, including bears, you have just given them an open invitation to stop by and help themselves to your salads, steaks, and popcorn.
+But to various wild animals like snakes, coyote, and bears, you have just given them an open invitation to stop by and help themselves to your salads, steaks, and popcorn.
 They call them s’mores because once a bear finds your food stash, it will keep coming back for s’more.

 3 – Get To Know Your Cell Coverage